dvd225/SEOgull-Master-Degree-Project/readme.rst

 	:align: center

 ###################

-You can read more about it 'here <https://davidemorri.vercel.app/work/seogull>'_
+You can read more about it here (https://davidemorri.vercel.app/work/seogull)